iTsluku/pycrawl/README.md

 # pypong
-Python command line application that enables efficient search of relevant documents based on specified predicates.
+The Python command line application Pypong enables targeted search for relevant documents based on modern techniques and specified predicates.